 — Ralph Waldo Emerson

-One of the greatest calamities of civilization is a learned fool.
+One of the greatest calamities of civilization is an educated fool.

 — Karel Čapek